kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - A Job owned by a parent workload skips `Workload` creation and skips `PodGroup` creation when no annotation is set, but creates a `PodGroup` mapped to the parent's `PodGroupTemplate` when the annotation is present.
+- The controller discovers and uses a pre-created `Workload`/`PodGroup`, does not take ownership, and does not mutate it on Job spec changes — in particular, updating `spec.scheduling.policy.gang.minCount` leaves a BYO `PodGroup`'s `minCount` untouched, and the BYO object is not GC'd when the Job is deleted.
 - Jobs created by CronJob get one `Workload` and one `PodGroup` per Job, and these are GC'd when the Job completes or is deleted.
 - When a Job is suspended, pods are deleted but `Workload`/`PodGroup` remain; on resume the same